BackyardBrains/NeuroRobot/README.md

 # NeuroRobot app by Backyard Brains
 <b>Updates</b><br>
+<b>2023-05-19</b>.
+SpikerBot 2.3.
+Settings changes.<br>
 <b>2023-04-29</b>.
 SpikerBot 2.2.
 Parameters fine-tuned.<br>
 <b>2023-03-30</b>.
 SpikerBot 2.1.
 Support for custom sounds and words.
 User-added output phrases are not saved across sessions.
 State-preference enabled for neurons in Design.<br>
 <b>2023-03-24</b>.
 SpikerBot 2.0.
 ML Experiment support.
 Webcam support.
 Requires Windows or Matlab.<br>
 <b>2022-12-12</b>.
 The NeuroRobot app <b>Windows Installer</b> is now (somewhat) stable!
 To use it, download the repo, unpack SpikerBot_Installer.zip (several layers deep), and install the SpikerBot app on your Windows machine.
-Because this is an unsigned app, you will need to navigate a blue warning message by clicking 'More info' then 'Run Anyway' in order to install the app.
-Please note that webcam mode/Computer with Camera is not supported in the compiled app.<br>
+Because this is an unsigned app, you will need to navigate a blue warning message by clicking 'More info' then 'Run Anyway' in order to install the app. <br>
 <br>
 <b>Summary</b><br>
 A <b>neurorobot</b> is a robot controlled by a computer model of a biological brain. <a href="https://github.com/BackyardBrains">Backyard Brains</a> is developing a neurorobot for education that enables students to perform computational neuroscience investigations by designing brains and observing their behavior (<a href="https://www.frontiersin.org/articles/10.3389/fnbot.2020.00006/full">Harris et al., 2020</a>).
 Students use the <b>NeuroRobot app</b> to design and simulate biologically-based neural networks connected to mobile robots with sensors (camera, microphone, distance sensor) and actuators (speaker, motors, lights).<br>